Biram Dah Abeid: Life as an activist and politician

 It was in the year 2007 that Zeine Ould Zeidane, former presidential candidate, offered Abeid work on his political program, advocating for the abolition of slavery and against discrimination.
 Abeid accepted the offer and in the same year, following a hunger strike held together with three other activists, Mauritanian government officials arrested three women accused of holding children in slavery in the capital, Nouakchott.
-This was the first time in Mauritania that someone was charged with the crime of slavery since the practice was criminalized by law in 2007.
+This was the first time in Mauritania that someone was charged with the crime of slavery since the practice was criminalised by law in 2007.

 Later in 2008, Abeid founded the Initiative for the Resurgence of the Abolitionist Movement (IRA-Mauritania), which he defines as "an organization of popular struggle", and where he serves as president.
 Abeid sees his abolitionist mission as making slaves—who are isolated by illiteracy, poverty, and geography—aware of the possibility of a life outside servitude.
-He believes that slaves are tied to their masters not only by tradition and economic necessity, but also by "a misinterpretation of Islam" that teaches that slavery is not illegal but governed by religious law.
+He believes that slaves are tied to their masters not only by tradition and economic necessity but also by "a misinterpretation of Islam" that teaches that slavery is not illegal but governed by religious law.

-He argues that there is a kind of informal coalition—Beydanes [the slaveowning caste], the state, police, judges, and imams—that prevents slaves from leaving their masters.
+He argues that: there is a kind of informal coalition—Beydanes [the slave-owning caste], the state, police, judges, and imams—that prevents slaves from leaving their masters.
 "Whenever a slave breaks free and IRA [his antislavery group] is not aware and not present, police officers and judges help Arab Berbers to intimidate the slave until he returns in submission."

 In 2010, Abeid was discharged from his duties as a Senior Adviser to the President of the National Commission for Human Rights in Mauritania for continuously voicing slavery issues.
 He was also threatened with prosecution and imprisonment for "illegal activities" if he did not suspend his active role in the fight against slavery.

 He was also arrested, detained, and tortured in December 2010 during a dispute between the police and his group, when about eighty of his activists descended on the house of an owner of two slave girls, demanding that the owner be jailed.
 Abeid told the police that "we would not leave until you free the girls and put these criminals in jail."

 On 6 January 2011, along with two other activists, Abeid was sentenced to twelve months in prison.
 He was imprisoned in February 2011 and then pardoned by Mauritanian President Mohamed Ould Abdel Aziz.